FIXTradingCommunity/FIXML/FIXML 1.1/FIXML.md

 `@ID` is a unique identifier for a batch of messages.

-`@ProcMode` indicates the processing mode for a batch of messages.
+`@ProcMode` indicates the processing mode for a batch of messages:

-> Valid values include:
+Valid values include:

->
-> 0 -- Incremental update (default if not specified)
+0 -- Incremental update (default if not specified)

->
-> 1 -- Snapshot (The batch of messages is a complete set)
+1 -- Snapshot (The batch of messages is a complete set)

 `@TotMsg` indicates the total number of messages in the batch.